gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 #### Okta RBAC calculation

-The Okta RBAC calculation will be updated to utilize `OktaGroup` and `OktaApplication` objects.
+The Okta RBAC calculation will be updated to utilize `OktaUser` objects.

 #### Application access synchronization